lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

     virtual void pure() = 0;
    };

-This has the effect that it will no longer be possible to create an instance of the base class and that derived classes **must** implement these functions.
-Many of the functions listed with the various class styles in the section :doc:`Modify` are such pure functions.
-The motivation for this is to define the interface or API of the functions but defer the implementation to the derived classes.
+This has the effect that an instance of the base class cannot be created and that derived classes **must** implement these functions.
+Many of the functions listed with the various class styles in the section :doc:`Modify` are pure functions.
+The motivation for this is to define the interface or API of the functions but defer their implementation to the derived classes.

 However, there are downsides to this.
-For example, calls to virtual functions from within a constructor, will not be in the scope of the derived class and thus it is good practice to either avoid calling them or to provide an explicit scope like in ``Base::poly()``.
-Furthermore, any destructors in classes containing virtual functions should be declared virtual, too, so they are processed in the expected order before types are removed from dynamic dispatch.
+For example, calls to virtual functions from within a constructor, will not be in the scope of the derived class and thus it is good practice to either avoid calling them or to provide an explicit scope such as ``Base::poly()``.
+Furthermore, any destructors in classes containing virtual functions should be declared virtual, so they will be processed in the expected order before types are removed from dynamic dispatch.

 .. admonition:: Important Notes

-   In order to be able to detect incompatibilities and to avoid unexpected behavior already at compile time, it is crucial that all member functions that are intended to replace a virtual or pure function use the ``override`` property keyword.
-For the same reason it should be avoided to use overloads or default arguments for virtual functions as they lead to confusion over which function is supposed to override which and which arguments need to be declared.
+   In order to be able to detect incompatibilities at compile time and to avoid unexpected behavior, it is crucial that all member functions that are intended to replace a virtual or pure function use the ``override`` property keyword.
+For the same reason, the use of overloads or default arguments for virtual functions should be avoided as they lead to confusion over which function is supposed to override which and which arguments need to be declared.

 Style Factories
 ===============

-In order to create class instances of the different styles, LAMMPS often uses a programming pattern called `Factory`.
+In order to create class instances for different styles, LAMMPS often uses a programming pattern called `Factory`.
 Those are functions that create an instance of a specific derived class, say ``PairLJCut`` and return a pointer to the type of the common base class of that style, ``Pair`` in this case.
-To associate the factory function with the style keyword, an ``std::map`` class is used in which function pointers are indexed by their keyword (for example "lj/cut" for ``PairLJCut`` and "morse" ``PairMorse``).
-A couple of typedefs help to keep the code readable and a template function is used to implement the actual factory functions for the individual classes.
+To associate the factory function with the style keyword, an ``std::map`` class is used with function pointers indexed by their keyword (for example "lj/cut" for ``PairLJCut`` and "morse" for ``PairMorse``).
+A couple of typedefs help keep the code readable and a template function is used to implement the actual factory functions for the individual classes.

+NOTE to Axel: point to a couple of files that have these factory template functions, so a reader can examine them ?

 I/O and output formatting
 ^^^^^^^^^^^^^^^^^^^^^^^^^